 Sec.
 11.1.
-Establishment of the Impact Mitigation Fund.
+Distributions by Tribe to Local Governments.

-- (a) The Tribe recognizes that activities associated with operation of its Gaming Facilities may impact law enforcement, emergency services, and other public services of neighboring jurisdictions and place an increased burden on them.
-The State recognizes that the Tribe is operating as a Limited-Gaming Tribe.
-If the Tribe operates three hundred and fifty (350) or more Gaming Devices, the Tribe agrees to establish an Impact Mitigation Fund for purposes of providing assistance to non-tribal law enforcement, emergency services, and service agencies with demonstrated impacts from the Gaming Facilities and to deposit into the Impact Mitigation Fund one-half of one percent (0.5%) of its Net Win for each fiscal year. - (b) The Tribe will distribute funds from the Impact Mitigation Fund to neighboring jurisdictions, public agencies, and local charitable organizations to mitigate impacts upon those entities resulting from the operation of the Gaming Facilities, or other purposes as the Tribe may see fit, consistent with the request of a recipient.
+The State recognizes that the Tribe is a Limited-Gaming Tribe (as defined in section 5.1(d)) that provides funds and in-kind services in support of local fire and emergency services and infrastructure needs.
+If the Tribe operates three hundred and fifty (350) or more Gaming Devices, the Tribe agrees to establish an Impact Mitigation Fund for purposes of providing assistance to non-tribal law enforcement, emergency services, and service or transportation agencies and charitable fire and emergency service entities with demonstrated impacts from the Gaming Facility.
+In such an event, the Tribe shall withhold one half of one percent (0.5%) of Net Win for deposit into the Impact Mitigation Fund and distribute those funds to neighboring jurisdictions or charitable fire or emergency service entities to mitigate impacts resulting from the operation of the Gaming Facility, or other purposes as the Tribe and the recipient entity may agree.